jordalgo/estream/api/estream.md

 # on

 Adds a consumer to a estream.
-If the stream has data in the buffer, the consuming functions will start receiving the data in the buffer on nextTick.
+If the stream has data in the history, the consuming functions will start receiving the data in the history on nextTick.

 **Signature**: `(a -> *) -> Estream a`